 - Condamine: Condamine and Balonne Water Management Area (zones 1-9), Upper Condamine Water Management Area (zones 6-10 and 12-16)

 - Border Rivers: Border Rivers Water Management Area (Dumaresq, Macintyre and Barwon zones), Upper Weir Water Management Area (class UW2A) and Lower Weir Water Management Area (class LW1)

 - Moonie: Moonie Water Management Area (zones A-D)

 - Warrego: Lower Warrego Water Management Area (zones A-D)

 - Lower Balonne: Lower Balonne Water Management Area (overland flow water)

 Please refer to the application guidelines and form (DOCX, 1.5MB) for a full list of eligibility criteria, addenda and other program information.

-Irrigators whose applications are approved for funding will be required to enter into contracts with the Queensland and Australian governments.
+If your application is approved for funding, you will be required to enter into contracts with the Queensland and Australian governments:

 - a works agreement with the Queensland Government for the approved infrastructure project

 - a water entitlement transfer deed (WETD) with the Australian Government for the transfer of the water savings offered.